Angular dependence, blackness and polarization effects in integral conversion electron M\"ossbauer spectroscopy: Experiments and theory

-This is not the case for circular polarimetric experiments, where the blackness effect has an important role and therefore the intensity ratios strongly depend on the thickness and slant angle, as it can be seen in Figs.~\ref{fig:VastFuggAnti}-\ref{fig:SzogFuggAnti}.
+This is not the case for the nearly circular polarimetric experiments, where the blackness effect plays an important role and therefore the intensity ratios strongly depend on the thickness and tilt angle, as it can be seen in Figs.~\ref{fig:VastFuggAnti}-\ref{fig:SzogFuggAnti}.

-Without this effect, the intensity ratios of the spectra of Fig.~\ref{fig:CircAntiparallel}.\ could not be explained either.
-Although the features of the measured spectra are reproduced relatively well in this case, in the antiparallel case the figure of merit of the fit worse, and the fitted hyperfine field orientations (Table \ref{tabl:CircFitParTable}) slightly differ from the actual experimental values.
-These discrepancies are probably due to fact, that the reorientation by the small external field was not completely succesful.